We've released the new Subject Search, designed to be simpler and faster than the application below.

 |Administered by:||College of Science and Engineering|

-This subject presents a comprehensive overview of sedimentary environments and their significance for the formation of energy resources.
-Emphasis will be placed on understanding the context between sedimentary environments, stratigraphy and diagenesis for the formation and emplacement of coal, gas and liquid hydrocarbons.
-The subject includes a discourse through geological time to study past environments based on outcrops, core logs and seismic analysis.
+This subject presents a comprehensive overview of sedimentary basins and their significance for the formation of traditional and emerging energy resources and role in carbon sequestration.
+Emphasis will be placed on understanding the context between sedimentary environments, stratigraphy and diagenesis for the formation and emplacement of coal and hydrocarbons, as well as emerging critical resources for green energy and climate adaption, including lithium, hydrogen, helium, and carbon sequestration.
+The subject includes a discourse through geological time to study basin analysis based on outcrops, core logs, seismic analysis, and sedimentary provenance.

 |EA3620 EA3650 EA5620|

 |Census Date 24-Aug-2023|

 The student workload for this 3 credit point subject is approximately 130 hours.